Creating and Running a VitePress Project with ServBay

 subdirectory underservbay-vitepress-app

-) and sample pages (index.md
+) plus sample pages (index.md

 ,guide/index.md

 , etc.).
-Thepackage.json
+Yourpackage.json

-will also be updated with entries likedocs:dev
+is updated with scripts likedocs:dev

 anddocs:build